jlapaijmans/Consensify/README.md

 -max maximum coverage for which positions should be called (defaults to 100) -n_matches number of matches required to call a position (defaults to 2) -n_random_reads number of random reads used; note that fewer reads might be used if a position has depth<n_random_reads (defaults to 3)
--v if set, verbose output to stout
+-seed seed for the random number generator (if not set, random device is used to initialise the Marsenne-Twister) -v if set, verbose output to stout
 -no_empty_scaffold if set, empty scaffolds in the counts file are NOT printed in the fasta output -h a list of available options (note that other options will be ignored)

 example usage: consensify_c -c eg.counts -p eg.pos -o eg.fasta

 ```